 Being subject to mechanical load is essential to maintain bone mass.
 The trabeculae of cancellous bone are constantly being remodeled to adapt the bones to mechanical strain.
 Inactivity leads to a rapid loss of bone mass, as can be observed in bedridden patients.
 A reduction of load due to conditions of zero gravity, as for astronauts manning the space station, has the same results.
-Mechanical strain is sensed by osteocytes, the bone cells positioned between osteon lamellae.
-Via their gap junction-connected network of long cellular processes, they are able to relay signals.
+Osteocytes, the bone cells positioned between osteon lamellae, sense mechanical strain and react by reducing sclerostin secretion and modifying other signals addressing osteoblasts.
+Osteocytes are able to relay such signals via their gap junction-connected network of long cellular processes.
 Unfortunately, the molecular details of the osteocytes' load sensor remain insufficiently understood.
 One of the hypotheses under discussion holds that mechanical strain results in a fluid wave permeating porous bone and deforming osteocytes (like laundry on the line).
 This might open mechanosensitive ion channels, leading to a signal that may be relayed through gap junctions to sites near active bone construction units (basic multicellular units).

 Leptin was first identified in a mouse strain that had been inbred by selecting its obese phenotype.
 In Ob/Ob mice, a gene encoding an extracellular signaling molecule was found to be defective.
 Accordingly, the signaling molecule was termed "leptin" (the Greek word leptos means "thin").
 In addition to being obese, homozygous mice were infertile.
 Remarkably, their bone mass was increased, while hypogonadism is otherwise associated with osteoporosis.
 For experimental reasons, the molecular mechanisms of leptin biology have been elucidated in the mouse.
 From what we know from data points verifiable in humans, these findings likely apply to humans as well.